 A Year In (nature) Numbers

-It’s nearly the end of 2025 and here at Encounter HQ we’ve been digging into the data to explore which animals you’ve been spotting this year.
+Here at Encounter HQ we’ve been digging into the data to explore which animals you’ve been spotting in 2025.
 As you know, your journal entries and photos are entirely private, but if you choose to tag the species you see, and you share your location, that anonymised data comes in to us – and it helps us to build a picture of how nature is faring across Britain and Ireland, as well as making the app smarter over time.

 Buzzards’ dappled plumage can be variable, but in soaring flight their shape is unmistakeable.
 Photo by Radovan Zierik on Pexels.